Capital Markets in Brazil

 Cryptoassets

 The new regulation equates digital assets as financial assets, provided they are traded on exchanges authorized in Brazil or abroad.
-The limit will be 10% of the net worth in retail funds.
+The limit will be 10% of the net worth invested in retail funds.

 Click here to read the full text of Resolution 175 in English.